-Run Stellar Phoenix Macintosh Data Recovery software and from the main interface, click the 'Deleted File Recovery' icon.
+Run Stellar Phoenix Macintosh Data Recovery software and from the main interface, click the 'Start New Scan' button.

 Another interface opens.
-Choose the volume, from which you need to recover the deleted file and click on the 'Continue' button to initiate the scanning operation.
+Choose the hard drive, from which you need to recover the deleted files.
+Select ‘Deleted Recovery’ option and click on the ‘Start Scan’ button to initiate the scanning operation.